cilium/cilium/Documentation/operations/troubleshooting_clustermesh.rst

       optionally the kvstoremesh container in the clustermesh-apiserver deployment, to authenticate against remote etcd instances (either internal or external).

+    * ``clustermesh-apiserver-local-cert``, which is used by Cilium agents to authenticate against the local etcd instance.
+Only applicable if KVStoreMesh is enabled.

  #.
 Validate that the configuration for remote clusters is picked up correctly.
     For each remote cluster, an info log message ``New remote cluster configuration`` along with the remote cluster name must be logged in the